keenlabs/Keen-Docs/source/api/reference.rst

 Description
 -----------

-GET returns the number of resources in the collection matching the given criteria.
+GET returns the number of resources in the event collection matching the given criteria.
 The response will be a simple JSON object with one key: a numeric result.

 -----------------------
 Query String Parameters
 -----------------------

 * **api_key** (optional) - The API Key for the project containing the data you are analyzing.
 See :doc:`/data_analysis/authentication` for more information.
-* **collection** (required) - The name of the event collection you are analyzing.
+* **event_collection** (required) - The name of the event collection you are analyzing.
 * **filters** (optional) - :doc:`/data_analysis/filters` are used to narrow down the events used in an analysis request based on `event property <event_properties>`_ values.
 * **timeframe** (optional) - A :doc:`/data_analysis/timeframe` specifies the events to use for analysis based on a window of time.
 If no timeframe is specified, all events will be counted.